 The infrared mirror panel in the bathroom can be replaced by infrared floor heating in the bathroom.

-If you prefer to have a wood, pellet or gas stove to save costs for electricity, it is essential to have a secondary heating for the times you are not in your house and cannot feed your stove.
+If you prefer to have a wood or pellet stove to save costs for electricity, it is essential to have a secondary heating for the times you are not in your house and cannot feed your stove.
 All above options are suitable to function as this secondary heating beside your stove.
 A pellet stove alone is enough to heat the main room and in combination with a weekly chronothermostat you don’t require secondary heating if you are not at home for less than a week.
 It is best to have heat in the bathroom however so we recommend choosing either the infrared mirror panel or floor heating in this room.
-If you have chosen our solar panels and want to be as off-grid as possible you should instead choose the gas space heater as a secondary heater.
-And if you prefer to have gas as your main fuel you could replace the wood or pellet stove with a gas stove.

 So, in summary, these are suitable combinations for heating your house:

-Off-grid options: Wood stove AND a combination of on-grid options as secondary heating OR gas stove
+Wood stove AND a combination of on-grid options as secondary heating.

 Learn more about the different forms of heating